DennisSonntag/fieldScheduler/README.md

 ![basics](./assets/images/screenshot4.png)
 ![basics](./assets/images/screenshot5.png)

+# Cant do it in time
+-   Remove teams in edit feature
+-   Global Spring Breaks

+    -   Enter school as CSSD or CBE
+        -   They can play each other but they have different spring breaks
+-   Put Rugby and soccer schedules in the database

+    -   Soccer teams are boys only (Sr,Jr div 1,2 and 3)

+-   Rugby/Soccer
+    -   Separate teams same menu for entering schools

 # ToDo list

--   Remove teams in edit feature

 -   If a school has no field and no alt field they can only play on other teams fields aka away games only

--   Filter by field

-    -   Double
-    -   Single
-    -   None
-    -   Alt (If alt is selected show the below)
-        -   Cru
-        -   Irish

 -   Input for information for cru and irish